-- 3. Serve and enhance existing land-use and planned growth - 4.
+- 2. Be safe, convenient, and efficient - 3.
+Serve and enhance existing land-use and planned growth - 4.
 Sustain the quality of the environment and enhance our communities - 5.
 Be financially feasible - 6.
-Provide equitable access and connectivity - 7.
-Be maintained through local officials and citizens participating in transportation decision-making
+Provide equitable access and connectivity

+7. Be maintained through local officials and citizens participating in transportation decision-making